KurdCr/Fena/README.md

 # FENA - Task

-The task is to create an efficient email sending system with real-time updates.
-The process involves implementing a simple frontend with an input box for specifying the number of emails to send.
+The task is to create an email-sending system with real-time updates.
+The process involves implementing a simple front with an input box for specifying the number of emails to send.
 Upon triggering the process, the backend responds with a unique job ID and adds the job to a message queue.
 Workers process the jobs, simulating email sending, while the user's browser receives real-time updates on the email sending status.
 Users can check the job status even after closing their browsers.

 ## Table of Contents